 One of the two virtual network adapters can be used to connect to the regular wireless network, while the other can be used to connect to another network, such as an ad-hoc, or transformed into a WiFi hotspot that users of other networks can connect to.
 Most people do not know exactly how to turn a virtual network adapter into a Wireless Access Point, so that their computers can be used as a WiFi hotspot.
 Well, there are two methods that can be used to easily turn the Microsoft Virtual WiFi Mini Port Adapter into a Wireless Access Point for others to connect to.

 However, before the Microsoft Virtual WiFi Mini Port Adapter can be turned into a Wireless Access Point using any method, the computer’s main network adapter needs to be allowed to share its internet connection with devices that connect to it through the virtual one.
-To do so, you will have to go to Network and Sharing Center, click on Change Adapter Settings, going over to the Sharing tab and checking the box beside the Allow other network users to connect through this computer’s internet connection option.
+To do so, you will need to go to the Network and Sharing Center, click on Change Adapter Settings, navigate to the Sharing tab, and check the box beside the ‘Allow other network users to connect through this computer’s internet connection’ option.

-Method 1: Set up a Wireless Access Point using a Command Prompt
+Method 1: Set Up a Wireless Access Point Using a Command Prompt.

-1. Open the Start Menu
+1. Open the Start menu.

-2. Type cmd in the search field and press the Enter key.
+2. Type ‘cmd‘ in the search field and press the Enter key.

-5. To see details related to the Wireless Access Point at any time, type netsh wlan show hostednetwork into an open Command Prompt.
+5. To see details related to the Wireless Access Point at any time, type ‘netsh wlan show hostednetwork‘ into an open Command Prompt.